kkmanuu/ello-book-assignment/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

  ### Key Features <a name="key-features"></a>
-- Search Bar: Enables teachers to search for books by title.

 - Search Results: Displays book titles, authors, and an option to add books to the reading list.